Databricks - Target environment

 There are three ways to provide source data to a Databricks Data Vault or Data Vault and Mart generators:

-• From Parquet files by using the Databricks Stage Files generator as a Linked Project
+• From Parquet and Delta files by using the Databricks Stage Files generator as a Linked Project

 • From any database accessed through JDBC by using the Databricks Stage JDBC generator as a Linked Project

-If your source data are stored in Parquet files, please:
+If your source data are stored in Parquet or Delta files, please:

 • Create a first Project with the Databricks Stage Files generator

-• In this first Project, discover the Parquet files, create the Stage Model Object, generate, deploy, and load data in the target storage account.
+• In this first Project, discover the Parquet and Delta files, create the Stage Model Object, generate, deploy, and load data in the target storage account.

 • Create a second Project with the Databricks Data Vault or Databricks DataVault and Mart generators.